 - You can break down overwhelming tasks into smaller, less extensive tasks

 How To Implement Storytelling in Product Design

 If you are utilizing a Product Backlog, you can also use storytelling when you are assessing completed Sprints during a Team meeting.
-Management and Product Developers can both use narratives during this phase in order to get across complete pictures; whether a Product Developer is presenting why a task was completed a certain way, or if Management determines that further work needs to be done upon a certain feature.
+Management and Product Developers can both use narratives during this phase in order to get across the complete picture; whether a Product Developer is presenting why a task was completed a certain way, or if Management determines that further work needs to be done on a certain feature.